What to do

 - Must see

 A true staple of any Quebec travel guide, the Eastern Townships region is known for its country pleasures, its picturesque villages with their theatres, art galleries, antique shops and cafes, its fine dining and its Route des Vins (wine tour).

-The undulating hills and colourful landscapes of the Eastern Townships make this a unique destination and one of the most beautiful regions in Quebec in the fall.
+The undulating hills and colourful landscapes of the Eastern Townships make this a unique destination and one of the most beautiful regions during the indian summer in Canada.

 MONT-ORFORD NATIONAL PARK

 Come enjoy the mountains, lakes and mature sugar maple forests of Mont-Orford National Park.

 Season: The park is open year-round, but the period during which services are available varies according to sector.

 Entry fee: $9.25/adult/day and free for youth aged 17 and under.
 A parking fee for the beach / car or RV is payable in the summer season (please visit their website to know the price of the parking fee).

 One of the best ways to discover the park is to explore its many hiking trails or take the ski lift up to the summit of Mount Orford, where you will enjoy many spectacular views of the region (available only during the "Flambée des couleurs" from mid-September to mid-October).